2018 General Assembly

 In Virginia, our work to save the Bay shifts into high gear every January.
 The General Assembly commences, and legislation that has major impacts on local water quality comes at a furious pace.
 Through it all, CBF staff meet with legislators to discuss bills, speak in front of legislative committees, and organize members to advocate for clean water policy.

-During the 2018 session CBF stayed engaged on dozens of legislative proposals, supporting those that are good for water quality and opposing harmful bills.
+During the 2018 session, CBF stayed engaged on dozens of legislative proposals, supporting those that are good for water quality and opposing harmful bills.
 Here are some of the results.

 House Bills 1307 and 1308 (Hodges) had their genesis in General Assembly 2017, which approved a year-long stakeholder study (in which CBF participated) of possible changes to the stormwater management program for the rural coastal communities of Eastern Virginia.
 In view of the area's low development rate and unique hydrology, the bills are expected to protect water quality at a lower cost.
-CBF and many other stakeholders supported these bills, which have been passed by the full House and Senate.
+CBF and many other stakeholders supported these bills, which passed the full House and Senate.

 House Bill 805 (O'Quinn) and Senate Bill 507 (Carrico) would have restricted the application of modern, effective stormwater management rules to the Chesapeake Bay watershed, relegating Virginia's non-Bay watershed regions to the outdated and ineffective stormwater management rules that were in effect before 2014.
-CBF—believing that all parts of the state deserve clean water—worked and testified in hearing against these bills, which were both defeated.
+CBF—believing that all parts of the state deserve clean water—worked and testified in hearings against these bills, which were both defeated.

 Trees and Wetlands

-House Bill 494 (Hodges) supports increased tree cover by affording localities across the Chesapeake Bay watershed the authority to expand tree planting and preservation with new development.
+House Bill 494 (Hodges) supports increased tree cover by affording localities across the Chesapeake Bay watershed the authority to expand tree planting and preservation requirements for new development.
 Only localities with a high population density currently have had this authority.
 Recognizing that increasing tree cover can reduce the polluted runoff that enters waterways, CBF worked with the bill sponsor and other stakeholders, and testified to the committee in support of this bill.
-We are very pleased that this bill has passed the full House and Senate.
+We are very pleased that this bill passed the House and Senate.

 House Bill 447 (Hope) would have required the State Water Control Board to adopt regulations for localities to encourage and promote preservation of mature trees as a stormwater management tool in Chesapeake Bay Preservation Act areas.
 CBF testified in support of the legislation in subcommittee, but the bill did not advance.